This post is for every retailer looking for how to train their team on suggestive selling techniques.

 It’s much easier to get more from existing customers than to attract new ones.

 Use these suggestive selling tips to present a more complete solution to your customers will grow your sales.
-The more satisfied those customers are, the more they will tell their friends about your store.
+The more satisfied those customers are, the more they will tell their friends about your retail store.

 The 5 Shifts Brick-and-Mortar Retailers Are Making to Generate Up to 20% Higher Profits Every Month